-Cerebral palsy patients who come to Medical City Children’s Orthopedic and Spine Specialists as children have the continuity of care through their adult years.
+Cerebral palsy patients who come to Medical City Children’s Orthopedic and Spine Specialists as children have the continuity of care through adulthood.

 We care for special needs kids through their adulthood to assure consistency and continuity of care.

 Cerebral Palsy is a disease caused by a one-time event whose consequences last lifelong.
 The immature brain is affected up to a year after birth caused by prematurity, meningitis, stroke or the brain being deprived of oxygen.
 Cerebral palsy is a condition that affects the fine motor skills, coordination, movement, muscle tone, or posture of an individual on a spectrum that varies for each individual.

 Many treatment strategies, from physical therapy to surgery, can help a child live more comfortably with these conditions and may see improvement in symptoms and complications.
 Children require a team of doctors for a multidisciplinary approach to treating patients with cerebral palsy.
-The physicians at Medical City Children’s Orthopedics & Spine Specialists offer the complex care for children with cerebral palsy, and they continue to provide for their needs from infancy throughout their adulthood.
+Our physicians at Medical City Children’s Orthopedics & Spine Specialists offer the complex care for children with cerebral palsy, and they continue to provide for their needs from infancy throughout their adulthood.
 We work closely with our colleagues in other specialties, and our patients have full access to the wide variety of services provided by Medical City Hospital.

 Our compassionate team strives to take care of the child emotionally and physically and our physicians take the time to spend with the patient and the patient’s family going over the psychological aspects of what a to expect with cerebral palsy.
-The success of this program is how we are nimble and responsive to patients.
-We are able to take care of kids too sick to be treated at other facilities.
+The success of this program is how nimble and responsive to patients we are.
+We are able to take care of children who are often too sick to be treated at other facilities.

 The success of this program is how we are nimble and responsive to patients